Trading 212 is a trading name of Trading 212 UK Ltd. (the Company).

 If after a period of eight (8) weeks, the Company has not completed its investigation and provided a final response, we must either:

-c. rejects the complaint and gives our reasons for doing so,
+- rejects the complaint and gives our reasons for doing so, and, which

 The FOS is an independent service in the UK established by the Parliament for settling disputes between businesses providing financial services and their customers.